Denis Tomaj: Palatine of Hungary

 Shortly before Andrew's death, Denis Tomaj was appointed Palatine of Hungary sometime at the turn of 1234 and 1235.
 Denis already bore the title shortly after March 1235.
 Based on a fragmented seal, historian Mór Wertner considered Denis Tomaj replaced Denis, son of Ampud in the position still in 1234.
 It is possible that Duke Béla had practically taken control of the country before the death of his ailing father.
 There is also an alternative argument that Andrew II, with the appointment of Denis – whose person was seen as a compromise between father and son –, sought to ease the transition and moderate Béla's anger towards the king's loyal supporters.
 Nevertheless, Denis avoided political purge and persecution, unlike many others, after Béla's ascension to the Hungarian throne in September 1235.
 Beside the most prestigious dignity in Hungary, Denis again functioned as ispán of Szolnok County between 1235 and 1241.
 A single document also styles him as ispán of Bihar County in November 1236 (he plausibly held the office for a brief time in 1235–1236).
 Shortly after his appointment, Andrew donated a half portion of the land Kozár in Szolnok County to Denis.
 Upon the instruction of Béla IV, Denis performed a diplomatic mission "beyond the Alps", i.e. in the Italian Peninsula in 1239.
 It is presumable that he visited the Roman Curia, because in that year, Pope Gregory IX authorized the Hungarian king to employ Jews and Muslims in royal financial administration, in exchange for Béla's renouncing of the taking back of royal estates.

 In the first half of the 13th century, Denis Tomaj issued proportionately the most number of palatinal diplomas until the institutional reform of Roland Rátót.
 His eighteen charters with full text were preserved, thirteen of them are original (i.e. not transcribed or copied) documents.
 Beside that there are also other documents and two notes from the Regestrum Varadinense, which can be linked to his judicial activity.
 His vice-palatines or "palatinal vice-judges" were Endre or Andrew (1235) then Albert Bogátradvány (1236–1239).
 His notary was Matthias Hermán in 1239.
-Since the beginning of Denis' term, the palatinal bailiffs (pristaldus) were begin to styled as "homo noster" ("our man"), which will completely displace the former term by the beginning of the 14th century.
+Since the beginning of Denis' term, the palatinal bailiffs (pristaldus) began to be styled as "homo noster" ("our man"), which would completely displace the former term by the beginning of the 14th century.
 Several members of his bailiffs originated from the gens (clan) Rosd, a network of relatives evolved within the professional staff.